 An historical investigation of economic textbooks and how they treat economic growth and the environment from the 1940s (when growth was quasi inexistent as a concept let alone as an object of policy) to the present day.

 A brilliant questioning of current mainstream economics curricula, repleat with recources for incorporating other perspectives in order to shape a new curricula that reframes the history of modern capitalism.

 A 60-year history of how economics has been taught to undergraduates, focusing specifically on Paul Samuelson’s Economics textbook.
 What was thought to be essential for students to learn about economics and how has this evolved (or not) with time?

 Recent calls to ‘decolonise the curriculum’ are especially pertinent to the teaching of political theory, which has traditionally been dominated by a canon made up overwhelmingly of White (and male) thinkers.
 This article explores why and how political theory curricula might be decolonised.

 Short Guide by The Decolonisation Group, Utrecht University

 A Teaching Guide, as its name suggests, is a guide we came up with as a product of a workshop.
 The workshop was about sharing and discussing our techniques and practices in the classroom.
 The fruitful discussions and ideas that were shared during the workshop are put together in this paper.
 This is not a definitive set of recommendations, but a list of suggestions and ideas about how we as a group try to decolonise teaching.
 It's available both in Dutch and English.

-A list of inspiring and critical films on educational systems and hegemonic forms of knowledge.
+A list of inspiring and critical audio-visual materials on climate change, educational systems and hegemonic forms of knowledge.

 Shot in Australia about Dujuan, a young aboriginal boy who is a healer in his community but a truant in his school.
 Participative observation and cinematic camera-work makes this documentary come to life as it draws the viewer in to the realities of a colonial educational system that suffocates other worlds and systems of knowledge.